 Atlantic.Net offers 2 support channels: email and phone.
 Both of them are available 24/7, and there is a phone number for international calls as well.
 Moreover, the provider offers access to an extensive knowledge base via a blog and a tutorial page.

-So, even if you don’t have a lot of experience in using cloud VPS services, Atlantic.Net gives you the know-how about pretty much everything.
+So, even if you don’t have a lot of experience in using a cloud platform, Atlantic.Net gives you the know-how about pretty much everything.

 I decided to give Atlantic.Net’s customer support a shot, so I emailed them.
 I was primarily interested in the response time because the lack of a live chat option always makes me wonder.
 Will I get a reply in a few minutes or a few hours?
 It’s not pleasant to need an answer fast and not get it.

 The good news is that it took 6 minutes to get a response to my email.
 The support agent answered my question and even gave me an email address to ask more questions and get more detailed responses to my inquiry.